Qualtagh/JBroTable/README.md

 - Windows Classic
 - Motif
 - Metal (high contrast, steel, ocean)
+- GTK

-Tested on Windows 7 and 8 with standard and with classic theme.
-Not tested on Mac OS and Linux. _May_ work on Aqua and GTK properly too.
+Tested on Windows 2003, 7 and 8 with standard (Luna, Aero, Metro) and with classic themes.
+Tested on OpenSUSE 11 with GNOME (GTK+ 2).
+Not tested on Mac OS. _May_ work on Aqua L&F properly too.

 Supported features (original StackOverflow answer):
 - Stops dragging a column at table end